 U.S. Bank Altitude Reserve Visa Infinite card is a premium travel card that competes with Chase Sapphire Reserve and the American Express Platinum card.
-You must be a US Bank customer to get this card.
+US Bank no longer requires an existing relationship with the bank to apply for this card.

 This card is not widely known because the card is hard to get compared to other cards because the US Bank has high standards for approval.
 US Bank does not pay referral bonuses.
 So credit card focused websites spend very little time talking about the card, if at all.